Go Real Europe Blog

-They also often advertise decent exchange rates on their doors, and hide the fact that the exchange rate is only valid for large transactions.
-Once you've handed them the cash and discovered the poor exchange rate, the only way you can get it back is by exchanging the money a second time!
+They also often advertise decent rates on their doors and hide the fact that the exchange rate is only valid for large transactions.
+Once you've handed the money and discovered the poor exchange rate, the only way you can get it back is by exchanging the money a second time!

 The tap water is very safe and quite drinkable in our travel areas.
-In fact, we have been told by clients that the tap water in Prague is some of the best tasting tap water they have ever drank.
+In fact, we have been told by clients that the tap water in Prague is some of the best-tasting tap water they have ever drunk.

-On the other hand, one of the most common causes of sickness while travelling is drinking contaminated water.
-It can cause diarrhoea, and in exceptional bad cases hepatitis A, typhoid and cholera.
+On the other hand, one of the most common causes of sickness while traveling is drinking contaminated water.
+It can cause diarrhea and in exceptional bad cases hepatitis A, typhoid, and cholera.
 So it is important to know in which countries it is safe to drink tap water, and in which countries you are better off sticking with bottled water.

 Enjoy as much tap water as you wish in Austria, the Czech Republic, Germany, Poland, and Slovakia.
-That means on any Go Real Europe tour.
+That means on any Go Real Europe trip.